 - lactation consultant

-A small number of mothers may experience vasospasm because of Raynaud's phenomenon.
+A small number of mothers may have vasospasm because of Raynaud's phenomenon.
 This is when the very small blood vessels constrict.
 The affected area then becomes white and sometimes cold.
-Areas of the body usually affected include tips of fingers and toes, as well as nipples.
+This can affect the tips of your fingers and toes, as well as your nipples.

 Treating vasospasm